zovoilis-lab/Flye/README.md

 Third-party
 -----------
-ABruijn package includes some third-patry software:
+ABruijn package includes some third-party software:

 * libcuckoo [http://github.com/efficient/libcuckoo]

 License
 -------
-ABruijn is dictributed under BSD license.
-See *LICENSE* file for details.
+ABruijn is distributed under a BSD license.
+See the *LICENSE* file for details.

 Credits